Data Architect

 Qualifications

-• In depth experience of at least one mainstream modern data platform.
+• In‑depth experience with a mainstream modern data platform.

 • Specialist understanding and application of data architecture principles and strategy.